Library: Policy

 (C) is limited to questions relating to current complaint allegations;

 (D) is generally a face-to-face contact between Licensing staff and the individual who may have relevant information.
-When an individual's comments and signature are documented on Form 07LC080E, Licensing Services Supplemental Information, a copy is provided to adult interviewees.
-A copy is not provided to the operator.
+When an individual's comments and signature are documented on Form 07LC080E, Licensing Services Supplemental Information, the interview is provided to adult interviewees.
+Interviews are not provided to the operator.
 All interviews are maintained in a confidential manner;

 (E) is usually conducted in private and with one individual at a time.
 An exception may be made when: